Alfredo Di Stéfano: Naturalization and the building of an empire

+Di Stefano with Real Madrid in 1959.

 After overcoming rivals Atlético Madrid in three games in the semi-finals, Real Madrid won its fourth consecutive European Cup by defeating Reims (as three years ago), that now included the 1958 FIFA World Cup top-scorer Just Fontaine, by a score of 2–0.
 During the final, Enrique Mateos, substituting for Puskás (the Hungarian feared retaliation and decided not to depart with the team for the final in Stuttgart), took a penalty instead of Di Stéfano and missed it.
 At the beginning of the second half, Di Stéfano scored the second goal to seal the victory.

 On 16 July 1959, Real Madrid hosted a match against Pelé and his Brazilian club, Santos, during their European tour.
 It was one of the most anticipated games of the tour, given the reputation that Pelé had started building.
 Di Stéfano's team would beat the Brazilians 5–3.
 In December, France Football awarded Di Stéfano the 1959 Ballon d'Or, which he won ahead of teammate Raymond Kopa (who had already returned to Reims in the summer of 1959) and Juventus's Welsh star John Charles.
 Puskás and Gento both finished in the top ten.

 During the 1959–60 season, the Madrilenos signed the Brazilian midfielder Didi who was a 1958 World Cup winner, the tournament best player and former teammate of Garrincha and Pelé.
 Given that the Brazilian's style of play was similar to Di Stéfano's, Didi often clashed with the Argentine and there were rumours that he asked for his release from the club's management in the summer of 1960.
 But with Didi in the squad, the Blancos won their fifth consecutive European Cup.
 After eliminating Barcelona in the semi-finals, Real Madrid played in the final at the Hampden Park in Glasgow in front of 135,000 spectators against Eintracht Frankfurt.
 Di Stéfano and Puskás scored three and four goals, respectively, in a game considered to be among the finest in the history of football.
-Di Stéfano scored eight goals in the tournament, finishing second in the scorers' chart won by Puskás.
-In the 1959–60 league season, Real finished equal with Barcelona on points, but the Catalonians were the ones to be awarded the title on a goal average tie-breaker.
-Di Stéfano did not win the Pichichi award as Puskás was the league top scorer with 25 goals.
+Di Stéfano scored eight goals in the tournament, finishing second in the scorers' chart behind Puskás.
+In the 1959–60 league season, Madrid finished equal with Barcelona on points, but Barcelona won the title on a goal average tie-breaker.
 Real Madrid lost the Generalísimo Cup final to Atlético Madrid 3–1 at home on 26 June 1960.